AJMansfield/Intelligence-Core-Public/kttu02.md

 As you step away towards the city entrance,
   Leon calls your attention back one more time.
-One of the has stood up and approached you, and holds a small cable padlock in his hands.
+One of the guards has approached you, and holds a small cable padlock in his hands.
 He taps it against the rifle you have strapped to the side of your pack, saying something you don't understand.